FredericHeem/starhackit/client/README.md

 # StarHackIt React Frontend

-An ES6 React based frontend starter kit:
+An ES6 Preact/React based frontend starter kit:

 * ES6/ES7 with `babel`
 * Internationalization with `i18next` and `react-intl`
+* Styling with `glamorous`
 * Find bugs, enforce coding standards with `eslint` and its plugins: `react`, `promise`, `mocha`.
-* Hot reloading with `react-hot-loader`
 * Copy and paste detector with `jscpd`
 * Display lint warnings and build errors to directly to the browser with `webpack-hud`
 * Unit tests with `karma`, `mocha` and `enzyme`